Subsections of Home Page

 • Spend some time clicking around on the Clickable links in this output.

-• There is a lot of information available from here, including a link to the OWASP Top 10 site describing this attack as well as HTTP header information and matched patterns.
+• There is a lot of information available from here, including a link to the OWASP Top 10 site describing this attack as well as HTTP header information and matched patterns.Injection-detected

-Task 3: Explore FortiWeb Options
+Task 3: Explore FortiAppSec Options

-GoalExplore FortiWeb Cloud Security Features
+GoalExplore FortiAppSec Cloud Security Features

-TaskNavigate through the FortiWeb Cloud GUI menu
+TaskNavigate through the FortiAppSec Cloud GUI menu

-FortiWeb Cloud Options
+FortiAppSec Cloud Options

-In the previous task, we simply turned on Block Mode in FortiWeb Cloud.
+In the previous task, we simply turned on Block Mode in FortiAppSec Cloud.
 This enabled the default, minimum security configuration.
 Take a moment now to click through some of the menu options on the left to see what Features are enabled by default.
 We will also look at how to enable new features.

 1. Navigate to Security Rules on the left menu and click on Known Attacks to see what features are turned on.
 The first category is Signature Based Detection.
 Click the Search Signature button on the right and search for the injection Keyword.